Club Ciudad de Buenos Aires: Hockey

-Field hockey is the most representative sport of the club, with competitive teams in both men's and women's divisions.
-The hockey squads currently play at Metropolitano de Primera División, the top division of Argentine hockey league system.
+Field hockey is one of the most representative sports of the club, with competitive teams in both men's and women's divisions.
+The hockey squads (men's and women's) currently play at Metropolitano de Primera División, the top division of Argentine hockey league system.

+The men's team is one of the most successful teams of the Buenos Aires league, having won 14 Metropolitano titles, the last in 2014 when the squad defeated Banco Provincia 1–0.
+On the other hand, the women's team has won five Metropolitano titles, the last also in 2014 after defeating GEBA 1–0 with goal by Noel Barrionuevo.

+Notable hockey players for Ciudad include Cecilia Rognoni (one of Ciudad's hockey pitch was named in his honour), and Carla Rebecchi.

+Rugby

 Although the institution had been founded in 1920, the rugby union team was not formed until 1938.
 The same year the team was affiliated to the Argentine Rugby Union, taking part in the "Competencia" tournament.
 The rugby union team is currently member of the Unión de Rugby de Buenos Aires (URBA) playing in Primera División B, the second division of Union's league system.

 In 1972 the team promoted to the second division, with 486 points scored and only 99 conceded.
 The top scorer was Emilio "Cachavacha" Aliaga, team's fullback.
 A years later Ciudad would be dissolved but was formed again in 1983, with some of the former 1972 players and many other from the youth categories taking part of the team.

 In 1986 the top division of Club Ciudad was the "Torneo de Ascenso" sub-champion.
 In 1994 the team was relegated to lower category but promoted in 1997 after a restructuring of the tournaments by the Argentine Rugby Union.